 Emissions from vessels running auxiliary diesel engines at berth can be significant contributors to air pollution.
 Exposure to air pollution associated with emissions from ocean going vessels and other diesel engines at ports (including particulate matter, nitrogen oxides, ozone, and air toxics) can contribute to significant health problems—including premature mortality, increased hospital admissions for heart and lung disease, increased cancer risk, and increased respiratory symptoms – especially for children, the elderly, outdoor workers, and other sensitive populations.
 Many ports and port-related corridors are also located in areas with a high percentage of low income and minority populations who are often disproportionately impacted by higher levels of diesel emissions.

+This Shore Power Technology Assessment at U.S. Ports reviews the availability of shore power at ports throughout the U.S., and characterizes the technical and operational aspects of shore power systems installed at U.S. ports.
 Technical information was gathered working in partnership with ports that have installed shore power.
 The second part of the assessment presents a new methodology for estimating emission reductions from shore power systems for vessels docked and connected to shore power.